yapsee/paytech_gem/README.md

 # PaytechGem

 Welcome to your new gem `Paytech`!
-This one will help you integrate easily senegalese payments aggregator [Paytech](https://paytech.sn/)into your Ruby On Rails project.
+This one will help you integrate easily senegalese payments aggregator [Paytech](https://paytech.sn/)  into your Ruby On Rails project.

 ## Installation